sarajahedazad/Suzuki-manuscript-2026/README.md

 - `n_zbands`: Number of Z-bands
 - `cell_mask_area`: Cell area [µm²]

+### `PC_train.txt`
+A Principal Component Analysis (PCA) model (with the first 2 components) was fitted on the scaled training features, and the resulting transformed array is saved.

+### `PC_test.txt`
+After scaling the test features using the train-fitted scaler and then applying the PCA fitted on the training data, the transformed test array is saved.
+`PC_train.txt` and `PC_test.txt` are used in visualizing clusters.

 ### `step1_feature_extraction.py`
 Extracts structural features from the raw .tif images using the SarcAsM pipeline.
 This script reads the input dataset, runs feature-extraction for each sample, and saves the resulting feature files.